Valentine's Advice from Hollywood

 Do...
 Show that you pay attention, like Billy Crystal in When Harry Met Sally

 The speech at the end of this classic romantic comedy works so well because it demonstrates not only how well he knows Sally, but how he loves the smallest things about her.
 If you tell someone that you love the way they stir their coffee clockwise three times and then anti-clockwise once at the end (or something equally random, but cute) then what you’re effectively saying is “Nothing you do goes unnoticed, and your little quirks make you completely perfect”.
 And we like that.

 And finally, Do...
 Buy a present

 It doesn’t matter if you have been married for decades or have just started seeing each other- get them something.
 It doesn’t have to be big, but the boycotting of Valentine’s Day that was popular a few years ago has lost its cool.
 Maybe it is an overly sentimental idea pushed on us from the evil titans of capitalism who manipulate our emotions for their own financial gain.
 But what other day will you see people of every age and walk of life carrying bunches of flowers through the busy streets until they find their Valentine.
 It’s nice to take some time out to appreciate each other.
 And if you don’t get us something, we won’t speak to you until Easter.

-Sharpen up to red carpet levels for Valentine's Day and beyond:
+to red carpet levels for Valentine's Day and beyond: